Self-employed person consulting his accountant online in Quebec

 6. Qualifications

-1. Personalized Matching Questionnaire (5 minutes)
+1. Personalized Match Questionnaire (5 minutes)

 You fill out a short online form that identifies: